 An application that allows internal and external users to collaborate on projects using documents, calendars, chat, and other features.
-Teams also functions as our phone system and internal chat application.
+Teams also functions as our phone system and internal chat application and employees should remain logged into and available via Teams during regular business hours.